Serving in Nepal

 Alongside the dominant tourist attractions of Nepal are obvious signs of generational poverty.
 Nepal is a relatively small, landlocked nation of over 27 million people sandwiched between India and China suffering from a disproportionate distribution of wealth.
 The capital city of Kathmandu strains against the familiar, extreme hardships experienced throughout the developing world: There is a lack of access to basic education, primary health care, nutritious food, reliable infrastructure and environmental preservation.

 While rural poverty in Nepal is slowing, the poverty rate is increasing in urban areas.
 In Kathmandu, daily life is very basic, and challenging, for those who live on the margins of society.
-Just over three years ago, two earthquakes – magnitude 7.8 and 7.3 – in the north toppled ancient temples, destroyed roads, leveled homes and bridges, and caused massive landslides and avalanches in the rural areas surrounding the capital city.
+In 2015, two earthquakes – magnitude 7.8 and 7.3 – in the north toppled ancient temples, destroyed roads, leveled homes and bridges, and caused massive landslides and avalanches in the rural areas surrounding the capital city.
 The devastation drove now-homeless families into Kathmandu and surrounding areas, slowing the city’s economic resurgence.
 Children suffer the most in these conditions.
 Thousands were abandoned and orphaned, leaving them to survive on the streets without protection or a future.

 If you’ve ever wanted to participate in a true labor of love, this is it.
 Global Volunteers has been invited to serve impoverished children and young adults by a number of locally based organizations in Kathmandu.
 These organizations work to nurture and educate children and young adults in vulnerable economic situations.